ckeditor/ckeditor4-docs/docs/guide/dev/features/autogrow/README.md

 ## Stylistic Fine-tuning

-An additional CKEDITOR.config.autoGrow_bottomSpace option lets you insert some extra space that will always be added between the content and the editor bottom bar.
+An additional {@linkapi CKEDITOR.config.autoGrow_bottomSpace CKEDITOR.config.autoGrow_bottomSpace} option lets you insert some extra space that will always be added between the content and the editor bottom bar.
 For example, you can set it to 50 pixels in order to prevent the editor from looking too cramped.

     config.autoGrow_bottomSpace = 50;